scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bite.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0</br>Deals 3 wounds of piercing damage, adding 4 wound dice in fire damage on crit.
+***Bite.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0 - Deals 3 wounds of piercing damage, adding 4 wound dice in fire damage on crit.
 If this attack hits the creature is grappled in the Snowstalker's mouth as long as it is medium or smaller.

-***Swallow.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0</br>Only usable against a creature grappled by the Snowstalker.
+***Swallow.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0 - Only usable against a creature grappled by the Snowstalker.
 The grappled creature makes a Strength save, taking 4 wound dice in fire damage and is swallowed on fail.
 While swallowed they take 4 wound dice in poison damage at the start of their turn and are Blind, Restrained, and gain Poison 1.
 Each time the Snowstalker takes damage it must make a concentration check as if it is concentrating on a spell, spitting out the creature on fail.
 ___

 #### Lamia